nitro41992/splitting-sucks/docs/implementation_plan.md

     - This ensures that while `SplitManager` itself isn't directly saved, the effects of its operations (assignments, people list, tip/tax changes) are captured in `WorkflowState` and subsequently persisted to Firestore.
 - **Confirmation for Data Overwrite / Action Trigger:** Confirmation dialogs should be tied to specific user actions that *initiate* data processing or overwriting (e.g., clicking "Parse", "Start Recording", "Start Splitting"), rather than simple navigation (Back button, step taps, basic Next button).
 If confirmed, the relevant downstream data slice should be cleared in `WorkflowState` *before* the action proceeds.
 Tip/Tax should generally be preserved during these clears.
 - **Button Disabling:** Disabling navigation buttons (like "Next") when prerequisite data for the target step is missing provides clearer UX than allowing navigation and then showing a placeholder.
 State checks (e.g., `hasParseData`, `hasAssignmentData`) should determine button enablement.
+- **Mounted Checks & Async Navigation:**
-- **Mounted Checks:** Errors like `Context is not mounted before navigation` often occur when an `async` operation completes after a widget has been removed from the tree (e.g., user navigates away quickly).
-Check `if (mounted)` before accessing `context` or calling `setState` in `async` callbacks or `initState`/`addPostFrameCallback`.
+    - Errors like `Context is not mounted before navigation` often occur when an `async` operation completes after a widget has been removed from the tree.
+Always check `if (!mounted) return;` before accessing `context` or calling `setState` in `async` callbacks or `initState`/`addPostFrameCallback`.
+This applies to both the calling widget and any static helper methods (like `WorkflowModal.show` or `showRestaurantNameDialog`) that receive and use a `BuildContext` across `await` boundaries.
-- **Consistent Navigation Logic (Next Button vs. Step Indicator):** When implementing multiple ways to navigate (e.g., a "Next" button and a tappable step indicator), ensure both methods adhere to the same state-based enabling/disabling logic.
-If a "Next" button is disabled because prerequisite data is missing for the subsequent step, the step indicator should also prevent direct navigation that would bypass this check.
-This involves checking all intermediate step requirements if the indicator allows non-linear jumps.
-- **Mounted Checks for Async Navigation:** Before calling methods that perform navigation (like `Navigator.push` or `showDialog/showModalBottomSheet`) *after* an `await`, always check `if (!mounted) return;` on the calling widget.
-This prevents attempts to use a `BuildContext` that no longer exists if the original widget was disposed of during the `await`.
+    - The debug message `[WorkflowModal.show] Error: Context is not mounted...` is an indication that these safety checks are *working* during aggressive lifecycle events (like hot restart) by preventing crashes.
 - **Centralized Exit/Save Logic:** For modal dialogs or complex workflows with multiple exit points (e.g., system back button, custom close button, 'Save & Exit' button), consolidate the save, cleanup, and confirmation logic into a single shared method (like `_onWillPop`).
 Each exit trigger should then primarily call this method to ensure consistent behavior.
 - **State Propagation Between Steps:** When navigating between steps in a workflow, ensure the data required by the destination step is correctly sourced.
 If a later step depends on the precise output of a previous step (e.g., Summary depending on the exact item assignments and quantities from Split), ensure the data is passed directly (e.g., via a shared state object like `WorkflowState`) without re-interpreting or reconciling it with even older states (like the initial parsed data from the Review step), as this can reintroduce inconsistencies.
 - **Updating Central State from Step UI:** When a specific step's UI allows modification of data that is managed by a central state object (like `WorkflowState`), ensure that UI changes trigger updates back to the central state object (e.g., using `context.read<WorkflowState>().setSomeValue(...)` in `onChanged` handlers).
 This prevents the UI showing changes that aren't reflected in the underlying state used for saving or by other steps.
 - **Notification Listeners for Cross-Widget Communication:** When a child widget needs to trigger an action in an ancestor (like navigation managed by a parent workflow controller), `Notification.dispatch(context)` and `NotificationListener` provide a decoupled way to communicate up the tree without passing direct callbacks down through multiple layers, especially useful when using `Provider` for state.
 - **Handling Async Operations Before Navigation/Dispose:** When performing async operations (like API calls) before navigating away or disposing a widget/state object, ensure `mounted` checks are performed *after* each `await`.
 Capture `Navigator` or `ScaffoldMessenger` context *before* awaits if needed.
 Perform state updates and UI feedback (like `SnackBar`s) *after* awaits (and subsequent `mounted` checks) but *before* the final navigation call (`Navigator.pop`) to prevent using disposed objects.
 - **Distinguish Navigation from Processing Actions:** Buttons that trigger data processing (like parsing, transcription, assignment generation) should be clearly distinct from buttons that purely handle navigation between steps.
 Confirmation dialogs for potential data overwrites should typically be tied to the processing actions, not simple navigation buttons like "Next".
-- **Image Display on Draft Resume:** When resuming a draft, ensure that `WorkflowState` correctly loads and provides `loadedImageUrl` and `loadedThumbnailUrl` to `ReceiptUploadScreen`.
-Verify that `ReceiptUploadScreen` correctly uses these URLs with `CachedNetworkImage` (or equivalent) to display the image.
-Debug by logging URL values in both `_loadReceiptData` (in `_WorkflowModalBodyState`) after they are set, and in the `build` method of `ReceiptUploadScreen`.
-- **Workflow Resumption Logic & UI Flashing:** To prevent the Upload screen from flashing on resume, `_loadReceiptData` in `_WorkflowModalBodyState` must efficiently determine the correct `targetStep` based on available data (`hasParseData`, `hasAssignmentData`) and call `workflowState.goToStep()` promptly.
-The initial state of `currentStep` in `WorkflowState` might contribute to the flash if `_loadReceiptData` is slow.
-Ensure data availability checks are accurate at the moment `targetStep` is calculated.
+- **Image Display on Draft Resume (`ReceiptUploadScreen`):** The screen now correctly uses `imageUrl` (for full image) and `loadedThumbnailUrl` (as fallback/placeholder) from `WorkflowState`, passed via `Consumer`, to display images using `CachedNetworkImage`.
+- **Workflow Resumption Logic (`_loadReceiptData`):**
+    - The method now correctly determines the `targetStep` based on `hasAssignmentData`, `hasTranscriptionData`, and `hasParseData` to navigate to the furthest completed logical step.
+    - An `_isDraftLoading` flag in `_WorkflowModalBodyState` controls a loading indicator to prevent UI flashing during draft load.
+- **Firebase Storage Object Not Found (404 for Main Image):** A new critical issue where the main image GS URI is present in Firestore, and its thumbnail exists in Storage, but the main image itself is missing from Storage.
+This points to potential issues in:
+    - Client-side upload logic (durability, error handling that might still save a "bad" URI).
+    - `generate_thumbnail` Cloud Function (though initial review shows no obvious deletion of source).
+    - Other race conditions or data integrity issues in the save/upload/delete lifecycle.
+    - Detailed URI logging has been added to the client to help trace this.
+- **Error Handling for Background Uploads (`onImageSelected`):** Improved by explicitly clearing `actualImageGsUri` and `actualThumbnailGsUri` in `WorkflowState` if the upload for the *currently selected* image file fails, to prevent saving invalid URIs.
+Also attempts to queue URIs for deletion if an upload completes for an image that is no longer the active selection.

 </rewritten_file>